Environmental issues in Afghanistan

-Environmental issues in Afghanistan predate the political turmoil of the past few decades.
+Environmental issues in Afghanistan are monitored by the National Environmental Protection Agency (NEPA).
+They predate the political turmoil of the past few decades.
 Forests have been depleted by centuries of grazing and farming, practices which have only increased with modern population growth.

-In Afghanistan, environmental conservation and economic concerns are not at odds; with over 44% of the population dependent on herding or farming, the welfare of the environment is critical to the economic welfare of the people.
+In Afghanistan, environmental conservation and economic concerns are not at odds; with over 44% of the population dependent on herding or farming, welfare of the environment is critical to the economic welfare of the people.
 In 2007, the World Health Organization released a report ranking Afghanistan as the lowest among non-African nations in deaths from environmental hazards.

 Climate change

 Deforestation

-Felling is illegal all over the country.
-According to a 2010 report, only about 2.1% (or 1,350,000 ha) of Afghanistan is forested.
-Some steps have been taken in recent years in planting trees in the urban areas across Afghanistan.
-Even the Taliban spiritual leader has recently called for planting more trees.
+Felling has been made illegal all over Afghanistan.
+According to NEPA, only about 1.5% of the country is forested.
+Others have put the figure at 2.1% (or 1,350,000 ha).
+Some steps have been taken in recent years to plant trees in the urban areas of the country.
 Afghanistan had a Forest Landscape Integrity Index mean score of 8.85/10, ranking it 15th globally out of 172 countries.

 Afghans have historically depended on forests for firewood and the revenue generated by export of pistachios and almonds, which grow in natural woodlands in the central and northern regions.
 The Badghis and Takhar provinces have lost more than 50% of pistachio woodland.
 In the past many have used wood for fuel, and those such as the Northern Alliance have cleared trees which could have provided hiding places for ambushes from the Taliban.
 Further, the use of the woodlands for grazing ground and the collection of nuts for export apparently prevent new pistachio trees from growing.

 Afghanistan has lost nearly half of its forests.
 Denser forests in the eastern Nangarhar, Kunar, Nuristan and other provinces are at risk from timber harvesting by timber mafia.
 Although the logging is illegal, profits from exporting the timber to neighboring Pakistan are very high.
 The reason for this is that Pakistani government has its forests tightly protected so the timber mafia are busy cutting down trees in Afghanistan instead.
 The timber makes its way not only to Peshawar but also to Islamabad, Rawalpindi, and Lahore, where most of it is used to make expensive furniture.
 The Afghan government has formed special park rangers to monitor and stop these activities.

 As forest cover decrease, the land becomes less and less productive, threatening the livelihood of the rural population and the floods are washing the agricultural lands and destroying the houses.
 Loss of vegetation also creates a higher risk of floods, which not only endanger the people, but cause soil erosion and decrease the amount of land available for agriculture.
-To reverse this destruction, MAIL is attempting to turn Afghanistan green again by planting millions of trees every spring, particularly on the 10th of March, which is recognized as national tree plantation day in the country.
+To reverse this destruction, MAIL is attempting to turn Afghanistan green again by planting millions of trees every spring, particularly on 10 March, which is recognized as national tree plantation day in the country.